jimbrend/jimbrend/README.md

 ### Thank you for stopping by.

-Here is also my [writings](https://jimsuley.substack.com/p/notes-on-computers) on computer architecture
+Here is also my [writings](https://jimsuley.substack.com/p/notes-on-computers) on computer architecture.